Maximum duration set by law

 In addition, the use and duration of detention varies considerably among the cantons.

 In 2015, the UN Committee against Torture stated in its recommendations that Switzerland must apply detention only as a measure of last resort, especially regarding unaccompanied children, and for a period as short as possible.
-The report of the Parliamentary Control of Administration refers to significant differences in the ways cantonal authorities interpret the principles of celerity and proportionality, the findings of 2015 are still relevant today.
+The report of the Parliamentary Control of Administration refers to significant differences in the ways cantonal authorities interpret the principles of celerity and proportionality, and the findings of 2015 are still relevant today.

 Article 79 FNIA.